Zarasidd/Console-Finances/README.md

 # Console-Finances

 This is a simple JavaScript project for financial analysis.
-It processed a set of data of financial records to caculate financial metrics.
+It processes a set of data of financial records to caculate financial metrics.
 This project was created as part of my learning journey in JavaScript.

 ## Description

 The project analyzes a set of data of financial records, each containing a date and corresponding profit/loss figure.
 It calculates the following:

 - Total number of months
-- Net total amount of Profit/Loss over the entire period.
+- Net total amount of Profit/Loss.
-- Average change in Profit/Loss over the entire period.
+- Average change in Profit/Loss.
 - Greatest increase in Profit/Loss.
 - Greatest decrease in Profit/loss.